Circular economy

+In a circular economy, business models play a crucial role in enabling the shift from linear to circular processes.
+Various business models have been identified that support circularity, including product-as-a-service, sharing platforms, and product life extension models, among others.
+These models aim to optimize resource utilization, reduce waste, and create value for businesses and customers alike, while contributing to the overall goals of the circular economy.

+Businesses can also make the transition to the circular economy, where holistic adaptations in firms' business models are needed.
+The implementation of circular economy principles often requires new visions and strategies and a fundamental redesign of product concepts, service offerings, and channels towards long-life solutions, resulting in the so-called 'circular business models'.

 Definition

 There are many definitions of the circular economy.
-In China, CE is promoted as a top-down national political objective, while in other areas such as the European Union, Japan, and the USA it is a tool to design bottom-up environmental and waste management policies.
-The ultimate goal of promoting CE is the decoupling of environmental pressure from economic growth.
-A comprehensive definition could be: "Circular Economy is an economic system that targets zero waste and pollution throughout materials lifecycles, from environment extraction to industrial transformation, and final consumers, applying to all involved ecosystems.
+For example, in China, the circular economy is promoted as a top-down national political objective, meanwhile in other areas, such as the European Union, Japan, and the USA, it is a tool to design bottom-up environmental and waste management policies.
+The ultimate goal of promoting circular economy is the decoupling of environmental pressure from economic growth.
+A comprehensive definition could be: "Circular economy is an economic system that targets zero waste and pollution throughout materials lifecycles, from environment extraction to industrial transformation, and final consumers, applying to all involved ecosystems.
 Upon its lifetime end, materials return to either an industrial process or, in the case of a treated organic residual, safely back to the environment as in a natural regenerating cycle.
-It operates by creating value at the macro, meso and micro levels and exploits to the fullest the sustainability nested concept.
+It operates by creating value at the macro, meso, and micro levels and exploiting to the fullest the sustainability nested concept.
 Used energy sources are clean and renewable.
-Resources use and consumption is efficient.
-Government agencies and responsible consumers play an active role in ensuring correct system long-term operation."
+Resource use and consumption are efficient.
+Government agencies and responsible consumers play an active role in ensuring the correct system long-term operation."
 More generally, circular development is a model of economic, social, and environmental production and consumption that aims to build an autonomous and sustainable society in tune with the issue of environmental resources.
-The circular economy aims to transform our economy into one that is regenerative.
-An economy that innovates to reduce waste and the ecological and environmental impact of industries prior to happening rather than waiting to address the consequences of these issues.
+The circular economy aims to transform the economy into one that is regenerative.
+An economy that innovates to reduce waste and the ecological and environmental impact of industries prior to happening, rather than waiting to address the consequences of these issues.
 This is done by designing new processes and solutions for the optimization of resources, decoupling reliance on finite resources.

-The circular economy is a framework of three principles, driven by design: eliminate waste and pollution, keeping products and materials in use and regenerate natural systems.
-It is based increasingly on renewable energy and materials, and it is accelerated by digital innovation.
-It is a resilient, distributed, diverse, and inclusive economic model.
-The circular economy is an economic concept often linked to sustainable development, provision of the Sustainable Development Goals (Global Development Goals) and an extension of a green economy.
+The circular economy is a framework of three principles, driven by design: eliminating waste and pollution, keeping products and materials in use, and regenerating natural systems.

 Other definitions and precise thresholds that separate linear from circular activity have also been developed in the economic literature.